vstinner/misc/cpython/pep-core_dev_process.rst

 Once a contributor becomes active enough, a core developer can propose to give the bug triage permission to the contributor.
-The contributors may ask themself to give this permission.
+The contributors may ask themselves to give this permission.
 The level of activity is not strictly defined, since it depends on the kind of contributions and their quality.
-The core developer is responsabile to estimate this.
+The core developer is responsible to estimate this.

 There is no formal vote to give the bug triage permission.
-The core developer becomes responsible of the promotion.
+The core developer becomes responsible for the promotion.
 In practice, core developers are free to discuss together ;-)

-Getting the bug triage permission gives more responsabilities to the
+Getting the bug triage permission gives more responsibilities to the
 contributor: the bug tracker should not be misused to not lost useful information.
-Taking a decision on an issue requires a certain level of knowledege of the Python development.
+Taking a decision on an issue requires a certain level of knowledge of the Python development.

 I propose that the contributor gets a mentor during one month.
 The role of the mentor is to answer to any question of the mentoree, and help